MediaComem/comem-archidep/README.md

 * *Missing improvement*
 * Using a non-standard port is not user-friendly either.
-We will run the application on **port 80 or 443** so that the end user does not have to specify the port in the browser.
+We will run the application on **port 80 or 443** so that the end user does not have to specify a port in the browser's address bar.
 * Our application is not secure as indicated by the browser, because it is served over HTTP and not HTTPS.
 We will obtain a **TLS/SSL certificate** signed by a trusted certificate authority so that our application can be